 The whine on top of the rough roar of the machine definitely calls for hearing protection when in close proximity.

-Generally speaking, the Pulsar PG10000B Hybrid Fuel is going to be too loud for using on the campground or for tailgating.
+Generally speaking, the Pulsar PG10000B Hybrid Fuel is going to be too loud for use on the campground or for tailgating.

-For a backup home power source or for using on a remote worksite, though, the noise shouldn’t be a problem.
+For a backup home power source or for use on a remote worksite, though, the noise shouldn’t be a problem.